bstarynk/helpcovid/DEPLOYMENT.md

 sudo chmod 600 /etc/ssl/localcerts/helpcovid*
 ```

 A series of questions will be asked, which would need to be answered.
-An example
+An
-is given below.
+illustrative set of answers is shown below.

 ```
 Output